Vishal-sys-code/variational-linear-attention/website/docs/intro.md

 ## The Problem

-Standard Transformers rely on Softmax Attention, which scales quadratically with sequence length ($O(T^2)$).
+Standard Transformers rely on Softmax Attention, which scales quadratically with sequence length ($\mathcal{O}(T^2)$).
 This makes them prohibitively expensive for long-context applications.

-Linear Attention models, on the other hand, approximate the attention mechanism to achieve linear complexity ($O(T)$).
+Linear Attention models, on the other hand, approximate the attention mechanism to achieve linear complexity ($\mathcal{O}(T)$).
 However, they often suffer from "attention dilution" and struggle with long-term memory recall tasks, such as the Associative Recall or Delayed Copy tasks.
 They typically fail to dynamically prioritize relevant information over time.

 ## Our Solution: VLA